jaeh/brandico.font/README.md

 [Demo page](http://fontello.github.io/brandico.font/demo.html)

 Crowdsourced collection of popular logos, mostly for use in fontello.
 We have no goal to collect all possible logos here.
-Only popular ones, used at websites, and missed in other collections:
+Only popular ones, used at websites, and missing in other collections:

 - icons for links to pages in social networks
 - messengers icons